Mina - Free AI Support After a Psychedelic Experience

 This is not a privacy policy.
 It is an architecture.

-Mina holds participant data anonymously - not pseudonymously.
+Mina holds participant data anonymously, not pseudonymously.
 The platform does not know who participants are.
-There is no honeypot of identifiable mental health data to breach.
+There is no database of identifiable mental health data to breach.

 • Zero-knowledge design: no personally identifiable information collected at ingestion